Blog

 Children enjoyed a free performance at the Florida Theatre during the field trip initiative pilot program in the summer of 2023.

 “Experiential opportunities to engage with the arts ignite students’ imagination and provide a foundation for future interest in arts education” said Rev. Kimberly L. Hyatt, CAP president & CEO.
-“We are excited to grow this research-backed initiative with a dynamic collective of community partners dedicated to supporting our mission to make Northeast Florida a national model for equitable arts education.”
+“We are excited to grow this research-backed initiative with a dynamic collective of community partners dedicated to supporting our mission to make Northeast Florida a national model for providing greater access to arts education.”

 CAP’s Landscape of Education in the Arts in Duval (LEAD) survey data showed the main priority in service of improving access to arts education for Jacksonville’s children was implementing a field trip initiative for all elementary school students.
 Through CAP’s work with Florida Data Science for Social Good (FL-DSSG) at the University of North Florida, data collected from the LEAD surveys showed that even one field trip experience to a cultural destination like a museum or theatre drastically improves student grades in literacy, math and science.